“Forgiveness is that smell lavender gives out when you tread on it”

 ~ Mark Twain

 Have you every brushed a lavender plant and the aroma instantly fills you with calm and serenity?
 The beauty that is the lavender bush warms my heart.
 It may just be my favorite plant.
-I used to love the rose, but they are so finicky.
+I love roses, but they tend to be finicky.
 Lavender has just as much beauty as the rose, yet needs so little maintenance to thrive.
-It holds more value to me than most of the other plants in my garden and if I could plant an entire field of lavender, I probably would.
-It’s soft scent fills a room, it’s beautiful color brightens any space and it’s holistic benefits are incredible.
-So take a moment with me a laude the lavender bush as I quickly catalogue it’s many attributes.
+That’s why I grow lavender in my garden.

 1) Lavender Smells Lovely